yushiyangk/dotfiles/README.md

 All commands shown below should be run in the Dotfiles directory, unless otherwise noted.
 A basic understanding of git is strongly recommended.

+### Why not just sync the home directory?

+The main benefit of Dotfiles is in its [ability to automatically apply local patches to different systems.](#custom-configuration-for-a-specific-system), while syncing the rest of the configuration.

+Having a separate repository to edit configuration files in also makes breakages more easily recoverable.

 ## Contents

 - [Setup](#setup)